 Is your home bursting at the seams?
 Houses that are lacking in space are becoming more commonplace.
 The current housing market and financial uncertainty mean that people cannot afford to take the next step on the ladder in order to purchase a larger home when they need to.
 Many of the newly built homes are also smaller than ever, developers want to maximize profits on house sales, so build houses which only just meet minimum size requirements so that they can fit as many properties as possible onto land.
-We all need extra space for differing reasons, perhaps your family has grown, you need space for an office or you have accumulated lots of possessions which need accommodating.
+We all need extra space for differing reasons, perhaps your family has grown, you need space for an office or you have accumulated lots of possessions that need accommodating.

 One of your first steps toward creating more space within your home is to maximize the actual space you have.
 To do this task effectively you need to declutter and take a good look at your home in order to identify where space could be created.
 For example, if you have a garage, could this be converted into usable living space?
 Your car could be happily housed on your driveway, protected from the elements with a cover from carports.